 At 01.30 on 29 October Cunningham departed Alexandria for the Ionian Sea with the battleships Malaya, Ramillies, Valiant and Warspite, the fleet carriers Eagle and Illustrious, and the destroyers Dainty, Decoy, Defender, Diamond, Hasty, Havock, Hereward, Hero, Hyperion, Ilex, Janus, Jervis, Juno, Mohawk and Nubian.
 Late in the evening, at a point to the south of Crete, the heavy cruiser York and light cruisers Gloucester, Orion and Australian Sydney joined the fleet, which continued on a north-westerly course during the following day.
 At 20.00 on 30 October the fleet was 125 miles (200 km) to the west of Cape Matapan, Crete’s western extremity, covering the passage of the ships bound for Souda Bay.
 Air reconnaissance reported the Italian fleet to be at Taranto and Brindisi and, as any significant Italian naval effort appeared to be very unlikely, at 16.30 on the following day, some 75 miles (120 km) to the west-south-west of Cape Matapan, Cunningham took Warspite, Illustrious, York, Gloucester, Hasty, Hereward, Hero, Ilex and Jervis back toward Alexandria.
 The other British ships cruised to the west of Crete before returning safely to Alexandria on 2 November.

-It was early in the morning of 29 October that the three-service reconnaissance party arrived in Crete, and during the afternoon of the same day the first convoy departed Alexandria with two ships of the Royal Fleet Auxiliary, two armed boarding vessels, and the net-laying vessel Protector, escorted by destroyers and two anti-aircraft cruisers.
+It was early in the morning of 29 October that the three-service reconnaissance party arrived in Crete, and during the afternoon of the same day the first convoy departed Alexandria with two ships of the Royal Fleet Auxiliary, two armed boarding vessels, and the net-laying vessel Protector, escorted by destroyers and two light anti-aircraft cruisers.
 This convoy reached Souda Bay on 1 November at about the same time as the arrival of the light cruiser Ajax carrying the 2/York and Lancaster.
 By the afternoon of the same day the troops and stores had been landed and one anti-submarine net had been laid.
 The only Italian reaction was attacks by about 15 bombers on Souda and Khaniá on 1 and 2 November, which caused no significant damage.